Ranchonyx/CAMP-Protocol/README.md

 # Transport

-Cryo utilizes the `Websocket` protocol as its transport which directly implies ordered delivery of messages as `Websocket` is built upon `TCP`.
+Cryo uses the `WebSocket` protocol as its transport layer, which directly implies ordered delivery of messages as `WebSocket` is built upon `TCP`.

 As such, there is no dependency on application-level sequence numbers to detect potentially lost or partial transmissions.

 # Authentication

-During the **HTTP-Upgrade**, the receiving Cryo-Server looks for a query parameter `authorization`.
+During the **HTTP-Upgrade**, the receiving Cryo server looks for a query parameter `authorization`.

 Authorization in this scenario is a bearer token in the shape of `Bearer <some auth token>`.

-The Cryo server then executes a user-defined function with the value of the `authorization` header.
+The Cryo server then executes a user-defined function with the value of the `authorization` query parameter.
 If it returns `true`, the **HTTP-Upgrade** request is completed and the session is authenticated, if it returns `false`, an **HTTP 401** status is returned.

 # Identification

 During the **HTTP-Upgrade**, the receiving Cryo-Server looks for a query parameter `x-cryo-sid`.
-A Cryo session is identified by a **client-chosen SID** in an 8-byte **bigint** format which is carried by each frame.
+A Cryo session is identified by a **client-chosen SID** in an 8-byte **int64 ** format which is carried by each frame.

+This **SID** is chosen randomly by the client.
+If a connection attempt is made, and the server already has a running session with this **SID**, the new connection is rejected.

 To coherently identify a Cryo session, either the bearer token in the `authorization` query parameter shall be used, or a custom process must be implemented.